nonfx/terrarium/src/pkg/metadata/dependency/readme.md

 # Terrarium Dependency Interface

 The Dependency Interface is a crucial Architecture Building Block in the Terrarium project.
-It defines the necessary information about an infrastructure dependency, such as the schema of inputs, schema of outputs, display title, description, and its categorization using taxonomy.
+It defines the necessary information about an infrastructure dependency, such as the schema of inputs, schema of outputs, title and description.
 The format for Inputs and Outputs schema is based on the JSON schema spec.

 ## Overview